 #2 Shallow characters

-This process of losing complexity and becoming a more generic character is a faith Nozomu shares with most of the cast.
+This process of becoming a more generic character is a fate Nozomu shares with most of the cast.
 Class 2-H is filled with bizarre characters that seem interesting in their introduction episodes, only for their development to stagnate.
 Their personalities are then dialed back over time until they have nothing left aside from some easily-recycled gags to pad out episodes with.

 Kimura is a good example of this process.
-She is first introduced as a returnee student who takes great offense to Japanese customs and is very confrontational, both towards her peers as well as her teacher.
-This is given a twist in the form an alternate personality, in which she is the perfect idealization of a Japanese woman.
-The show calls this a bilingual personality, but the idea is ditched immediately.
+She is first introduced as a returnee student who takes great offense to Japanese customs.
+She is very confrontational; both towards her peers as well as her teacher.
+This is given a twist in the form of an alternate personality, in which she is the perfect idealization of a Japanese woman.
+The show calls this a bilingual personality, but this idea is ditched immediately.
 She never switches again throughout the show and her temper is dialed back significantly.
 By season 2 & 3, Kimura just exists for a running gag about pantyshots.

-Watching the characters degrade like this really bothered me, because I honestly enjoyed a number of them when they were first introduced.
-I was curious how the reclusive Kiri would fair after finally leaving her home or how Matoi’s stalker tendencies would affect Nozomu’s life going forward, but none of this ever goes anywhere.
+Watching the characters degrade like this really bothered me, because I honestly enjoyed a number of them at first.
+I was curious about how the reclusive Kiri would fair after finally leaving her home or how Matoi’s stalker tendencies would affect Nozomu’s life going forward.
+None of this ever goes anywhere.
 The girls are just kinda there to react to the plot and partake in jokes, most of which don’t have a lasting impact or connection to them.

 #3 Drab, cheap visuals

-Sayonara, Zetsubou Sensei came out in the aftermath of Hidamari Sketch, during a time where both Shaft and Akiyuki Shinbo began to shift towards becoming iconic for arthouse anime.
-Calling this anime a proto-Monogatari is tempting, but it would also severely oversell the quality of SZS‘ art.
+Sayonara, Zetsubou Sensei came out in the aftermath of Hidamari Sketch.
+During a time where both Shaft and Akiyuki Shinbo began to shift towards becoming iconic for arthouse anime.
+Calling Sayonara, Zetsubou Sensei a proto-Monogatari is tempting, but would also severely oversell the quality of this anime’s art.

-The anime features a lot of visual elements that would later be used in future Shaft/Shinbo works, but overall the anime is very shoddily put together and bland.
-Characters look simplistic and frequently go off-model, much of the animation is static or set against barren backgrounds, it’s not very pleasing to look at.
-The few times where the show runs wild with its visuals tend to be fairly short and unimpressive, certainly when compared to Hidamari Sketch, Madoka Magica, or Monogatari.
+The anime features a lot of visual elements that would later be used in future Shaft/Shinbo works.
+Overall, though, Sayonara, Zetsubou Sensei is very shoddily put together.
+Characters look simplistic and frequently go off-model, much of the animation is static or set against barren backgrounds—it’s not very pleasing to look at.
+The few times where the show runs wild with its visuals tend to be fairly short and unimpressive.
+Certainly when compared to Hidamari Sketch, Madoka Magica, or Monogatari.

 #4 Teacher x Student romance bait

 For all his flaws, the students of class 2-H really do adore their teacher.
 Some of them a lot more than is probably healthy.
-This gives rise to a romantic competition between several of the students who are looking to seduce poor Nozomu, in spite of his clearly stated indifference to them.
+This gives rise to a romantic competition between several of the students who are looking to seduce poor Nozomu.
+In spite of his clearly stated indifference towards them.

 It’s just kinda there for no real reason.
 None of the students have good chemistry with Nozomu and it feels like the writer didn’t actually intend to push this story forward.
-It’s there and it’s sometimes referenced, but no effort is made to actually progress any sort of romance.
+The suggestion is there and is sometimes referenced, but no effort is made to actually progress any sort of romance.
 This persists all the way until the final OVA episodes, at which point the whole deal is officially left inconclusive.
 Very typical of the series a whole, but still a disappointment after being constantly teased with a resolution by the anime’s OP.